oscaracena/pygattlib/README.md

 Debian way
 ----------

-Again, you have two options.
-You can download the .deb file from [https://github.com/oscaracena/pygattlib/releases](https://github.com/oscaracena/pygattlib/releases), and install it using the following command:
+There is a single Debian package available from [https://github.com/oscaracena/pygattlib/releases](https://github.com/oscaracena/pygattlib/releases).
+Just download it and install using the following command:

     sudo apt install ./python3-gattlib*.deb

-Also, you can add the [pike](http://pike.esi.uclm.es/) repository and install as always:

-    wget -qO- http://pike.esi.uclm.es/add-pike-repo.sh | sudo sh
-    sudo apt update
-    sudo apt install python3-gattlib

-Of course, there is also a Python2 package (called `python-gattlib`).

 Compiling from source
 ---------------------